Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Method

 \subsection{Ensemble-GAN Training}

-Once patients are categorized to SPs, we (1) split the data into training (65\%) and test (35\%), stratified by the outcome of interest to ensure enough samples from each outcome label are present for evaluating the prediction model, and ensure sufficient prevalence of the outcome label in the test set.
-We then use the training set to (2) train a Conditional Tabular Generative Adversarial Network (CTGAN) \cite{xu_modeling_2019} on each of the underrepresented SPs separately until convergence.
+Once patients are categorized into SPs, we (1) split the data into training (65\%) and test (35\%) sets, stratified by the outcome of interest to ensure enough samples from each outcome label are present for evaluating the prediction model and to ensure sufficient prevalence of the outcome label in the test set.
+We then use the training set to (2) train a Conditional Tabular Generative Adversarial Network (CTGAN) \cite{xu_modeling_2019} on each of the underrepresented SPs separately until convergence using an RTX6000 GPU.
 The model's parameters and the training time for each use case are detailed in the experiments section.
 (3) Generate synthetic samples in a range of amounts from 0 to 1000\% of the original training set size and add those samples to the training set of each SP.